 Spring is nearly ‘officially’ here – hurrah!
-But that also means that we lose an hour’s sleep.
+But that also means that it’s getting closer to that time of year when we lose an hour’s sleep.
 And that can be a bit of a shock to the system!

 Although that transition into spring feels great with increased daylight and a sense of positivity, the loss of a precious hour’s sleep can affect us.
 Not least of all on the first Sunday morning of the new season where it just feels too early to be getting up so we give into temptation and have a lie-in instead!

 And although we might hate to admit it, lying-in does disrupt our regular sleeping patterns.

 So to help regulate your sleep patterns DO:

 - Get up and go for a walk in fresh air and daylight to help you wake up naturally.
 Try walking to work or going outside for some fresh air during your lunch break.

 - Avoid caffeine for up to 6 hours before bedtime as any consumed within this time can affect your sleep patterns and keep you awake.
 Replacing it with Camomile or a non-caffeinated alternative is the best option.
 It may be an acquired taste but it does work!